systematic-magic/AgingPubMed/research_papers_pdf.rst

 6.6.
 Check that the word “email:" is lowercase, is in black and bold font and ends with a colon (:).

 6.7.
-Check that corresponding author email (or emailsif there are a few of corresponding authors) are listed after “email:”.
+Check that corresponding author email (or emails if there are a few of corresponding authors) are listed after “email:”.
 In the case of multiple corresponding authors, punctuation is determined whether or not an ORICD iD is present:

 	- **Only emails are present:** check that each author’s email is separated by a comma (,)
 	- **ORCID is present:** check that semicolons are used to distinguish each author’s email or email+ORCID pair, and a comma is used to separate an author’s email from their ORCID iD.